Next National Parks Free Day: November 11, 2018, Veterans Day

 Californians love their parks, whether state, city, and national.
 The good news is that on 16 days of the year, U.S parks that normally charge fees offer free admission.
 That includes 10 National Parks and Monuments in California (see below).

-Alathough most US National Parks wave entrance fees on the Free Days, entrance fees, some are only greatly reduced.
-Other fees such as reservation, camping, tours, concession and fees collected by third parties are not included unless stated otherwise.
+Although most US National Parks wave entrance fees on the Free Days, other fees such as reservation, camping, tours, concession and fees collected by third parties are not waved unless stated otherwise.

 National Parks Fee-Free Days in 2018

 - January 15, 2018: Birthday of Martin Luther King, Jr.

 - April 21, 2018: First day of National Park Week

 - September 22, 2018: National Public Lands Day

 - November 11, 2018: Veterans Day

 Yosemite National Park

 High Sierra serenity is real.
 This one is among the top five most popular National Park in the US.
 Crazy good views, gorgeous hikes and rock climbing.
 This magical 1,200 square miles features a world of waterfalls, deep valleys and grand meadows, ancient giant sequoias, the protected habitat of the great gray owl, and more.

 Death Valley National Park